vincentbarr/vincentbarr.github.com/_posts/2014-07-29-fix-bitcoin-core-after-tor-update.md

 ---
 layout: post
 title: "How-to Restore Bitcoin Core Network Connection on Tor v3.6.3, OS X Mavericks 10.9.4"
-alias: /essais/2014-07-29-fix-bitcoin-core-after-tor-update/
+alias: /essais/2014-07-29-fix-bitcoin-core-after-tor-update
 excerpt: "Solution: Update bitcoin.conf."
 comments: true
 ---

-If you haven't upgraded to the [latest Tor Browser](https://www.torproject.org/download/download-easy.html.en), you should.
+First and foremost, make sure [Tor](https://www.torproject.org/download/download-easy.html.en) is up-to-date.

-If you're running OS X Mavericks 10.9.4, you may find that after upgrading Tor your Bitcoin Core client you can no longer connect to a Bitcoin network.
+Now, if you're running OS X Mavericks 10.9.4, you may find that after upgrading Tor your Bitcoin Core client you can no longer connect to a Bitcoin network.

 To fix the issue, I took the steps listed below, which take about 5-minutes to complete.
 Hopefully, this saves you some time crawling threads with many questions, no answers, and greedy pagination.